jharwell/sierra/docs/src/plugins/storage/index.rst

 Storage plugins tell SIERRA the storage format for :term:`Raw Output Data` from :term:`Experimental Runs <Experimental Run>`, and also set the output format that SIERRA writes intermediate files to in stages 3-5 (e.g., the files that are used as direct inputs to build graphs).
 Basically, it sets the I/O format.
-See :ref:`dataflow` for more details.

 Supported formats that come with SIERRA are: